 A fantastic minimalist policy that will help you to keep clutter under control.
 The idea is that every time a new item comes into your home, a similar item must leave.

-Upcycle old shirts into cute tops, long old jeans into shorts, etc. Find some simple ideas on how to transform your clothes from Haley’s Corner:
+- Upcycle old shirts into cute tops, long old jeans into shorts, etc. Find simple ideas on how to transform your clothes from Haley’s Corner:

 77. Refuse freebies

 Refuse free promotional items – most times, we don’t need these things, and they are often cheap stuff that breaks quickly.

 There are pretty cool compostable poo bags, in case you have a doggo.
 You can purchase affordable ones like these or simply use a newspaper.